 To be considered by the Committee for Interdisciplinary Studies, students must submit a complete proposal by the appropriate deadline.
-To be complete a proposal must include the following information:
+To be complete, a proposal must include the following information:

 - A cover sheet

-- Recommendations from two LSA faculty members (see link "Faculty Proposal Review Form)
+- Recommendations from two LSA faculty members (see link "Faculty Proposal Review Form”)

 - An unofficial academic transcript

-Please note that the Committee will not consider incomplete proposals.
+- NOTE: The Committee will not consider incomplete proposals.

-Members of the Committee for Interdisciplinary Studies should not be contacted or consulted regarding the summary of their decision (provided by the Program Advisor) nor can they assist in the writing of your proposal.
+Members of the Committee for Interdisciplinary Studies should not be contacted or consulted regarding the summary of their decision (provided by the program advisor) nor can they assist in the writing of your proposal.